feldera/feldera/docs/cloud.md

 :::tip
-Unless you are running `eksctl` from a machine which is in the same VPC and subnet as the EKS control plane, you will want to set `publicAccess: true`.
+Unless you are running `eksctl` and `kubectl` from a machine which is in the same VPC and subnet as the EKS control plane, you will want to set `publicAccess: true`.
 If so, we strongly recommend using the `publicAccessCIDRs` setting to limit IP ranges which are allowed to interact with the EKS control plane.
-For example, set it to the publicly visible IP of the machine where you are running these commands.
+We recommend customers set this to a well-scoped network range as they see fit to restrict access to one or more operators in your corporate network.

 See the [eksctl cluster access](https://eksctl.io/usage/vpc-cluster-access/) documentation to learn more.